juxor/afaq/markdown/secH4.md

 To equate the defence of freedom with "authority" is, in anarchist eyes, an expression of confused politics.
-Ultimately, Engels is like the liberal who equates the violence of the oppressed to end oppression with that the oppressors!
+Ultimately, Engels is like the liberal who equates the violence of the oppressed to end oppression with that of the oppressors!

 Needless to say, this applies to the class struggle as well.
 Is, for example,